blankuserrr/ExperimentGPT/README.md

 # ExperimentGPT

-Welcome to the ExperimentGPT project!
-This is a chat application that uses Playwright for testing.
-The application is built with JavaScript and uses a simple server for handling requests.
+Welcome to ExperimentGPT!
+This is a AI Chatbot that uses the ChatGPT API.
+I Currently it is in early alpha, and should be used as so, and not taken seriously.
+So far it has simple features such as just sending messages and clearing the conversation.
+It also uses Playwright for testing, but you might experience issues without root or elevated permissions.
+The application is built with Node.JS and has a (still being worked on) semi modern frontend without any framework *(pure CSS!)*

 ## Getting Started